legendarycode3/31-days-Of-reactjs-course/README.md

 ✔️ What Is Event Handler ?  </br>
 Event Handler lets us run a function when we interact with the website.  </br>
+In React, “Event handlers” we use to manage user interactions, like clicking , typing, or hovering , making your UI dynamic. </br>